theoriginalbit/peripheral-framework/README.md

  - **IPeripheral implementation not required —** There can be no doubt that interfaces are quite useful, but sometimes they add unnecessary clutter to your code.
 By using this framework you'll remove the need to implement the `IPeripheral` interface and free your code from contract methods.
  - **Seamless conversion between Lua and Java —** Don't worry about wrapping your return values in an `Object[]` array: this framework will handle wrapping your return values in an array and converting them to the proper types.
  - **Automatically handle incorrect arguments —** Without the Peripheral Framework, ensuring that the user has input correct argument types can be a pain.
 With the framework however, useful error messages are automatically returned to the user informing them what the argument types should be (e.g. `expected string, got number`).
  - **And more ...** The Peripheral Framework does a lot behind the scenes that will help you out when designing peripherals.
-Check out the [example mod](https://github.com/theoriginalbit/Peripheral-Framework/tree/master/example) for more documentation.

 Installation for Developers
 --------------

-**NOTE: It is suggested that you utilize [OpenPeripheral's `@Ignore` annotation](https://github.com/OpenMods/OpenPeripheral/blob/master/src/main/java/openperipheral/api/Ignore.java) with TileEntities in order to prevent OpenPeripheral from claiming your TileEntity as its own.**
+**NOTE: It is suggested that you utilize [OpenPeripheral's `@Ignore` annotation](https://github.com/OpenMods/OpenPeripheral/blob/master/src/main/java/openperipheral/api/peripheral/Ignore.java) with TileEntities in order to prevent OpenPeripheral from claiming your TileEntity as its own.**

-As a developer, installing this framework is as simple as copying the contents of the [`src`](https://github.com/theoriginalbit/Peripheral-Framework/tree/master/src) directory into your project: this includes dan200's ComputerCraft API if you do not have it installed to your project already.
+As a developer, installing this framework is as simple as copying the contents of the [`src`](/src) directory into your project: this includes dan200's ComputerCraft API if you do not have it installed to your project already.

-If you'd like to get an example of using this framework, a demo mod has been created [in the example](https://github.com/theoriginalbit/Peripheral-Framework/tree/master/example) folder.
-The documentation there should get you up and running with relative ease.

 Installation for Users